-Which Is Better: Treadmill or Elliptical?
+Which Is Better: The Treadmill, Elliptical, or Bike?

-Best for tracking progress: Treadmill
+Best for Tracking Progress: Treadmill

 The biggest benefit of running on a treadmill is that they're easy to use and micro-programmable, says Mackenzie Banta, a personal trainer with Trainiac, a personal training app-everything you need is right on the screen in front of you.